OhhLoz/Harvester/README.md

 ### socketlib

-This module uses the [socketlib](https://github.com/manuelVo/foundryvtt-socketlib) library for wrapping utility methods. **It is a hard dependency** and it is recommended for the best experience and compatibility with other modules.
+This module uses the [socketlib](https://github.com/manuelVo/foundryvtt-socketlib) library for wrapping utility methods. **It is a hard dependency**

+### requestor

+This module uses the [requestor](https://foundryvtt.com/packages/requestor) library for a better visual display experience for the user. **It is a hard dependency**

 ### Better Rolltables

-This module uses the [Better Rolltables](https://github.com/p4535992/foundryvtt-better-rolltables) library for add utility methods. **It is a optional dependency** and it is recommended for the best experience and compatibility with other modules.
+This module uses the [Better Rolltables](https://github.com/p4535992/foundryvtt-better-rolltables) for more flexibility with harvesting. **It is an optional dependency** and it is recommended for the best experience and compatibility with other modules.

 ### Item Piles

-This module uses the [Item Piles](https://github.com/fantasycalendar/FoundryVTT-ItemPiles) library for add utility methods. **It is a optional dependency** and it is recommended for the best experience and compatibility with other modules.
+This module uses the [Item Piles](https://github.com/fantasycalendar/FoundryVTT-ItemPiles) for convenience with sharing. **It is an optional dependency** and it is recommended for the best experience and compatibility with other modules.

 ## NOTE i need really help with a good documentation of this module, please someone help me...